Skip to content

 Expiry is checked on read, not on a background schedule.
 An approval past its expires_at is reported as expired.

 Webhooks deliver event notifications to a URL you register.
-When an approval is created, approved, or rejected, BlackLake sends an HTTP POST to your endpoint with a signed JSON payload.
+BlackLake sends an HTTP POST to your endpoint with a signed JSON payload whenever any of the events below fires.

 EventFired when